StreetScout

 Where is Thuringowa Central?

-Thuringowa Central is a suburb of Queensland, Australia.
+Thuringowa Central is a suburb of Queensland, Australia, in the Townsville local government area.

 What is the population of Thuringowa Central?